 Linhai

 When travellers don’t want to deal with the long lines at the Great Wall, they often travel to Linhai.
-The nearby city has its own stone wall along with other historically important attractions.
+The nearby city features a stone wall, along with other historically significant attractions.

 The wall is the first thing that you’ll see when you get off the train or bus at Linhai Train Station.
-One entrance is north of the lake and includes 200 steps, while the second entrance is on Jiangbin West Road.
+One entrance is located north of the lake and features 200 steps, while the second entrance is situated on Jiangbin West Road.

-Spend the first part of your day hiking the wall.
-The entire trek is about three kilometres, offering views of the city and lake.
+Spend the first part of your day hiking the Linhai Ancient Great Wall.
+The entire trek is about three kilometres long, offering views of the city and the lake.

 After a trip to the wall, visit East Lake of Linhai.
-It’s an artificial lake with a suspended walkway, a waterfall, and a few other interesting features.
+It’s an artificial lake featuring a suspended walkway, a waterfall, and several other interesting features.

 Visit Ziyang Old Street in the afternoon.
-It’s the main shopping street in Linhai and lined with old shops.
+It’s the main shopping street in Linhai, lined with old shops.

-Many of the buildings are hundreds of years old and recently restored, providing a glimpse of historic Linhai.
+Many of the buildings along Ziyang Old Street are hundreds of years old and recently restored, providing a glimpse of historic Linhai.
 It’s also the perfect spot to purchase some souvenirs and grab something to eat before hopping on the train and heading back to Shanghai.

 Linhai is a bit of a trek from Shanghai.
-Luckily, the trip only takes three hours on the bullet train from the Shanghai Railway Station.
+Luckily, the trip only takes three hours by bullet train from Shanghai Railway Station.
 A bus ticket is a fraction of the price and takes about four to five hours.

 Zhujiajiao